This article has links to products and services we love, which we may make commission from.

 For an iconic gig experience, you have to catch a show at the NYCB Theatre at Westbury (popularly known as Westbury Music Fair) (960 Brush Hollow Rd.).

-This 3,000-seat concert venue boasts a circular stage, attracts top entertainers, and has the reputation for not having a bad seat in the house.
+This 3,000-seat concert venue boasts a circular stage, attracts top entertainers, and has a reputation for not having a bad seat in the house.

 Since 1956, Westbury Music Fair has been attracting music fans from far and wide; be a part of its history and get tickets to the next great performance!